 - Do not touch anything!

-Whilst totally fascinated by live turtles poking their heads through nets, I transgres by stroking one on the nose and I’m abruptly reprimanded by the shop keeper – oops!
+Whilst totally fascinated by live turtles poking their heads through nets, I transgress by stroking one on the nose and I’m abruptly reprimanded by the shopkeeper – oops!

 Weird things at the Tsukiji Fish Market

 It’s around 10 am and we are amazed by the intensity of the hustle and bustle.